MeanderingNinja/InflationAndSP500/README.md

 ### Conclusion
 - Inflation rate cannot be used as a reference for one to decide when to invest in funds that mimic S&P 500 index, as no obvious correlation between them is found.
 - The likelihood of one growing their money by investing in funds that mimic S&P 500 index is quite high (89.59%).
 It could be considered as a fairly safe investment option.
 - Further analysis can be done to see if there is a better strategy on investing in funds that mimic S&P 500 index.
-Questions like "Would a longer term like 15 or 20 years make it safer?" or "Does strategy like Dollar-Cost Averaging make it safer?" are worth exploring.
+Questions like "Would a longer term like 15 or 20 years make it safer?" or "Does strategy like [Dollar-Cost Averaging](https://www.investopedia.com/terms/d/dollarcostaveraging.asp#:~:text=Dollar%2Dcost%20averaging%20(DCA)%20is%20an%20investment%20strategy%20in,price%20and%20at%20regular%20intervals.) make it safer?" are worth exploring.